-To address whether inferred speaker evidence strength mirrors the production results in Section 3, we conducted another mixed effects linear regression, this time predicting inferred strength of evidence for p from a dummy-coded utterance predictor with must/muss as reference level, separately for English and German.
-The model included random by-participant and by-item intercepts.
-Figure 6 shows mean evidence strength ascribed to speakers by utterance.
-Interestingly, in English, participants inferred stronger evidence was available to the speaker after observing the bare utterance than must p (β=.08, SE=.02, t=3.74, p< .0003), but inferred evidence strength was no different for probably p (β=.01, SE=0.02, t=.55, p< .59) or might p (β=-.02, SE=0.02, t=-.89, p< .38).
-Similarly in German, participants inferred stronger evidence was available to the speaker after observing the bare utterance than muss p (β=.08, SE=.02, t=3.23, p< .002).
-In addition, they inferred that the available evidence must have been weaker upon observing vermutlich p (β=-.05, SE=.02, t=-2.1, p< .04), but inferred evidence strength was no different for wohl p (β=.001, SE=0.02, t=.07, p< .95).
+To address the question of whether inferred speaker evidence tracks the production results reported in Section 3, we conducted two further mixed effects regressions, a linear model predicting inferred strength of evidence for p, and a logistic model predicting log odds of the speaker having had direct compared to any other type of evidence.
+The models included a dummy-coded utterance predictor with must/muss as reference level, separately for English and German.
+The models included the maximal random effects structure that allowed the models to converge (random by-participant and by-item intercepts).
+Figures 6 and 7 in Section 5 below show mean evidence strength and type, respectively, that was ascribed to speakers depending on the utterance they chose.
+In English, participants inferred stronger evidence was available to the speaker after observing the bare utterance than must p (β=.08, SE=.02, t=3.74, p< .0003) and the evidence was more likely to be direct (β=3.36, SE=0.78, p< .0001), but inferred evidence strength was no different for probably p (β=.01, SE=0.02, t=.55, p< .59) or might p (β=-.02, SE=0.02, t=-.89, p< .38), nor was inferred evidence type (β=.28, SE=0.81, p< .73 and β=.13, SE=0.81, p< .73).
+Similarly in German, participants inferred stronger evidence was available to the speaker after observing the bare utterance than muss p (β=.08, SE=.02, t=3.23, p< .002) and the evidence was more likely to be direct (β=3.40, SE=0.86, p< .0001).
+In addition, they inferred that the available evidence must have been weaker upon observing vermutlich p (β=-.05, SE=.02, t=-2.1, p< .04), but inferred evidence strength was no different for wohl p (β=.001, SE=0.02, t=.07, p< .95), nor was inferred evidence type (β=0.95, SE=0.88, p< .29).

-Taken together, the results of the current experiment on comprehension mirror those from production: bare utterances lead to the greatest degree of belief in p while indicating that the speaker had access to maximally strong evidence.
-Speaker belief and inferred evidence strength decrease with the epistemic modals; must/muss patterns with probably/vermutlich.
+Taken together, the results of the current experiment on comprehension mirror those from production: bare utterances lead to the greatest degree of belief in p while indicating that the speaker had access to very strong and likely direct evidence.
+Listener belief and inferred evidence strength decrease with the epistemic modals; must/muss patterns with probably/vermutlich.
 Crucially, muss also patterns with the discourse particle wohl.
 We observed the same similarity in behavior between muss and wohl in the context of production in Experiment 2.
 In Section 6 below, we return to these effects (in both comprehension and production) in more detail.

 5 Experiment 3b: Comprehension (speaker commitment)